fytage/fytage/README.md

 - I enjoy teaching and knowledge‑sharing (with server owners, friends, and my boyfriend).
 - Proudly gay 🏳️‍🌈 and dating <a href="https://github.com/Wiktorxd-1">@Wiktorxd-1</a>.
 (Though you wouldn't be able to tell just by talking with me, I'm not that type)
 - Certified night owl - I get a lot done after dark 🌌

 ---

-## Tech & skills
-- Languages: C++ (learning), JavaScript, TypeScript, HTML, PHP, CSS
-- Minecraft ecosystem: Spigot/Paper, server/network setup, plugin configuration (CMI, WorldEdit, etc.), ExecutableItems/Blocks/Events (500+ custom items, crates, events)
-- Discord: Server management and Discord bots
-- Translation: Czech ↔ English
-- Workflow: Can efficiently work with AI to triage and fix bugs (If you take that as a skill, I expect anyone to be able to do this)

----